Julianne2025/Data-Analytics-Portfolio/Excel/README.md

 Improved efficiency by saving many hours of time.

 - Freight-GLCodeCheck-Macro.xlsm - VLOOKUP Macro compares freight invoice GL codes to a list of valid freight GL codes retrieved from the Chart of Accounts before file is uploaded into JDE to identify invalid codes.
-Prevents freight expense accrual upload issues regarding error codes due to locations closing or moving.
+Prevents freight expense accrual upload issues regarding error codes or wrong accounts due to locations closing or moving.